Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/dtmf.md

 # DTMF

-The `dtmf` command generates a string of DTMF digit signals, which are transmitted as RTP payloads according to [RFC 2833](https://datatracker.ietf.org/doc/html/rfc2833).
+The `dtmf` verb generates a string of DTMF digit signals, which are transmitted as RTP payloads according to [RFC 2833](https://datatracker.ietf.org/doc/html/rfc2833).

 ```json
 {